 For students, a confidential CARE Advocate can explain your options in detail and answer questions, so you can make the decision that's right for you.
 Talking to the CARE Advocate doesn't constitute filing an official report about sexual violence.
 The details of your experience won't be shared with anyone without your permission.
-Confidential advocacy and consultations can be reached by calling:
+Confidential advocacy and consultations can be reached by calling or emailing:

 Counseling and Psychological Services (CAPS) can be reached 24 hours daily at (310) 825-0768